 BFA from Maryville University, Graduated Suma Cum Laude, Major in Interior Design.

-Ping Yan started to learn drawing and painting at a very early age and working in a wide variety of mediums including Chinese brush painting, watercolor, oil, acrylic, oil pastel, colored pencil, pen sketch and stone art.
+Ping Yan currently lives and works in Saint Louis, MO.
+She started to learn drawing and painting at a very early age and working in a wide variety of mediums including Chinese brush painting, watercolor, oil, acrylic, oil pastel, colored pencil, pen sketch and stone art.
 Ping's artworks involve an extensive area of subject matters and styles from oriental to impressionism, light to dark values.
 The action of creating artworks enriched her life and provided her with both physical and mental relaxation.
 She believes that Qigong and the way of Chinese brush painting has something in common: breathe management, physical exercise and mental focus.

 Russ Rosener has been fascinated by optics and light since receiving a Looking Glass at the age of 8.
 Shortly after that he began working in the black and white darkroom and developing his own prints and 8mm home movies.
 He received a Master of Fine Arts degree from Visual Studies Workshop in Rochester New York.
 His college teaching career began at Washington University, where he taught photography, Video, and digital imaging.
 Currently he teaches at St. Louis College of Pharmacy and St. Louis Community College.
 Although he began working with Adobe Photoshop in 1991, his love for Film and Darkroom photography has never diminished.
 His work has been exhibited in St. Louis, Los Angeles and the Czech Republic.